cultuurnet/uit-documentatie/content/json-ld/latest/events/event-bookingavailability.md

 * `204 No Content` : request successful
 * `400 Bad Request` : incorrect method, payload or URI
-* `401 Unauthorized` : expired JWT or the user behind the JWT does not have permission to perform this request
+* `401 Unauthorized` : expired JWT
+* `403 Forbidden`: the user behind the JWT does not have permission to perform this request

 ### Example